gloryofrobots/arza/README.md

 * Special support for creating links to parts of immutable structures aka lenses

-To learn more you can read documentation
+To learn more please read documentation